Skip to content

 OPTIONAL PREPARATORY COURSES FOR MATH, CHEMISTRY AND PHYSICS

-• CHEM 2308 (1 credit) Introduction to Organic Chemistry Offered online between semesters for 2 weeks.
+• CHEM 2308: Introduction to Organic Chemistry (1 credit) Offered online between semesters for 2 weeks.

 OPTIONAL COURSES FOR EXPLORING HEALTHCARE

-• PH TH 1010: Foundations of PT (2 credits) offered online
+• PH TH 1010: Foundations of PT (2 credits)

-• Health Professions LEAP, LEAP 1100 (3 credits), 2 semester seminar course for those considering health professions.
+• LEAP 1100: Health Professions LEAP (3 credits), 2 semester seminar course for those considering health professions.
 For more information, visit https://leap.utah.edu/program-options/healthprofessions.php

-• H EDU 1020 (3 credits) Introduction to Health Profession
+• H EDU 1020: Introduction to Health Profession (3 credits)

 Prepare for Letters of Recommendation